Toledo invariant of lattices in SU(2,1) via symmetric square: Quaternionic structure of and its period domains

 The corresponding complex K\"ahler form is

-Let now $G=SU(2n, 2)$.
+Now let $G=SU(2n, 2)$.
 The second factor $U(2)$ of $K$ defines a quaternionic structure as follows.
-The holomorphic tangent space of $\cal X$ at $0$ is identified with $ $ where $M_{2n\times 2}$ denotes $2n$ by 2 complex matrix.
-The real tangent space will be parametrized and identified by the holomorphic tangent space.
+The holomorphic tangent space of $\cal X$ at $o$ is identified with $ $, $Z\in M_{2n\times 2}$.
+The real tangent space will be parametrized and identified with the holomorphic tangent space.
 The three elements of $SU(2)$

-acts on the tangent space as the quaternionic multiplication by $i,j,k$ as follows.
+act on the tangent space as the quaternionic multiplications by $i,j,k$ as follows.
 The adjoint action of $ $ is